How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 What is Solar Energy Buyback?

 Solar energy buyback is a process where homeowners and businesses sell excess solar power back to the grid, earning credits or income for the electricity they generate but do not use.
+According to SEIA data, the average home solar system can generate 10-40% excess energy during peak production periods.

 Step-by-Step Guide to Selling Solar Energy

-2. Monitor your energy production and consumption.
+2. Monitor your energy production and consumption via smart monitoring

-3. Sign up for a net metering program with your utility company.
+3. Sign up for a net metering program with your utility company

-4. Receive credits or payments for excess energy sent to the grid.
+4. Receive credits or payments for excess energy sent to the grid ($0.03-$0.15/kWh)

 Internal and External Resources

-Take the Next Step with Ambit VIP Energy Service
+Take the Next Step with Ambit Energy

 Email us at [email protected] to learn more about our energy-saving solutions.